-23.8 Salary Overpayment Recovery
+23.78 Salary Overpayment Recovery

-- A. When the OAH has determined that an employee has been overpaid wages, the OAH will provide written notice to the employee, which will include the following items: - 1.
+- A. When the agencyOAH has determined that an employee has been overpaid wages, the agencyOAH will provide written notice to the employee, which will include the following items: - 1.
 The amount of the overpayment, - 2.
 The basis for the claim, and - 3.
 The rights of the employee under the terms of this Agreement.